About us

 Marty Phillips

-Marty Phillips joined Mainstream in October 2018 when Mainstream merged with PEJO Enterprises, which he built with his wife Linda, over the last 20 years.
-Marty has a background in agriculture: having gained an associate diploma and degree in applied science, he worked in the sugar industry as an extension officer.
+Marty joined Mainstream in 2018 when Mainstream merged with PEJO Enterprises, which he built with his wife Linda, over almost 20 years.
+Marty has a background in agriculture: having gained a degree in applied science, he worked in the sugar industry as an extension officer.
 He also grew sugarcane, bananas and papaya on the family farm near Innisfail in North Queensland.
+Two cyclones in three years prompted diversification into aquaculture.
+Marty has continually refined the way he produces Barramundi.
+This has resulted in numerous awards, including champion, for the quality of their fish at the prestigious Sydney Fine Food show.
+Marty has been an active member of the Australian Barramundi Farmers Association (ABFA) as an executive for over 10 years, including president for 7 years.
+In 2010, Marty was awarded a Nuffield scholarship.
+In 2012 he attended the Worshipful Company of Farmers Challenge of Rural Leadership Course in the United Kingdom.

 Rick Romanin